ResCP: Reservoir Conformal Prediction for Time Series Forecasting: Reservoir Conformal Prediction

 \subsection{Reservoir Sampling Conformal Prediction}

 We construct \glspl{pi} from a calibration set consisting of a time series of residuals of length $T$.
 In particular, we aim at reweighting the residuals based on similarities with the local dynamics at the target time step.
 We leverage the reservoir capability of embedding the observed dynamics $\bm{x}_{\leq t}$ into its state $\bm{h}_t$.
 An overview of the whole procedure is depicted in Figure~\ref{fig:overview}.
 In general, the input $\bm{x}_t$ can include any set of endogenous and exogenous variables available at time step $t$.
-For simplicity, we consider $\bm{x}_t$ to be the prediction residual~($\vx_t=r_t$ obtained by training a generic forecasting model on a disjoint training set); the discussion on how to effectively incorporate exogenous variables is deferred to Section~\ref{sec:rescqr}.
+In the following, unless differently stated, we consider $\bm{x}_t$ to be the prediction residual~($\vx_t=r_t$ obtained by training a generic forecasting model on a disjoint training set); the discussion on how to effectively incorporate exogenous variables is deferred to Section~\ref{sec:rescqr}.

 Given an \gls{esn} with dynamics defined in Equation~\ref{eq:esn_update} and hyperparameters $\bm\theta$, the time series ${\vx_{1:t} = (\vx_1, \dots, \vx_t)}$ is embedded into a sequence of $t$ reservoir states which encode observed dynamics at each time step as